Does Texas Require Testing for Marijuana and Marijuana Products?

 Does Texas License Independent Marijuana Testing Facilities?

 Texas does not have a state-owned cannabis testing facility.
 However, House Bill 1365 seeks to allow independent medical marijuana facilities to operate in the state.
-Before the introduction of House Bill 1365 cannabis dispensary organizations conducted laboratory tests on medical marijuana products.
-As of August 2021, the bill was yet to be signed into law.
+Before the introduction of House Bill 1365, cannabis dispensary organizations conducted laboratory tests on medical marijuana products.
+As of August 2023, the bill was yet to be signed into law.
 Consequently, the Texas Department of Public Safety is yet to license any testing facility within the state.
+Therefore, licensed dispensing organizations are the only entities allowed to test the low-THC products accessible under Texas’ medical cannabis program.

 What Accreditations Do Marijuana Testing Facilities Need in Texas?